 Improve mental focus

 First things first.
-Before worrying about how to improve your mental focus, you might want to assess how strong your mental focus is right now.
+Before worrying about staying focused, you might want to assess how strong your mental focus is right now.

 If you are someone with good mental focus you will;